Skip to Content

 Ingredients

-To make Black Grass Jelly, I bought a package of Black Jelly Powder produced in Vietnam, including a pack of grass powder and a pack of banana flavoring extract.
+To make Black Grass Jelly, I bought a package of Black Jelly Powder produced in Vietnam, which includes a pack of grass powder and a pack of banana flavoring extract.
 You can find it in many Asian Food Stores.
 A pack of 50g of grass powder can make 1 liter of grass jelly.
-You don’t need to add sugar in the jelly, but it’s possible you would like to have a sweeter taste.
+You don’t need to add sugar to the jelly, but you may prefer a sweeter taste.

 black grass jelly

 To enjoy the jelly, you can combine it with chia seeds, soy milk, almond milk, pumpkin milk, cow milk, or milk tea (I tried it with mung bean milk tea).
-It’s all tasty.
+They’re all tasty.

 How to make Black Grass Jelly

-Prepare the powder mixture: to dissolve the powder mixture, we need 1 liter of water.
+Prepare the powder mixture: to dissolve the powder, we need 1 liter of water.
 Follow these steps:

 Step 1.
 Mixing dried grass powder with water